retrogradeorbit/bootleg/README.md

 ### hiccup-seq

 Hiccup-seq is simply a clojure sequence (or vector) of hiccup forms.
 In option flags it is referenced by the keyword `:hiccup-seq`.
-By wrapping multiple hiccup forms in a sequence, hiccup-seq can now represent any single root element and it children *and* any template fragment composed of sibling elements.
+By wrapping multiple hiccup forms in a sequence, hiccup-seq can now represent any single root element (and it's children) *and* any template fragment composed of sibling elements.

 For example: the html snippet `<p>one</p><p>two</p>` is represented in hiccup-seq as: `([:p "one"] [:p "two"])`

 ### hickory-seq

 Hickory-seq is simply a clojure sequence (or vector) of hickory forms.
 In option flags it is referenced by the keyword `:hickory-seq`.
-By wrapping multiple hickory forms in a sequence, hickory-seq can now represent any single root element and it children *and* any template fragment composed of sibling elements.
+By wrapping multiple hickory forms in a sequence, hickory-seq can now represent any single root element (and it's children) *and* any template fragment composed of sibling elements.

 For example: the html snippet `<p>one</p><p>two</p>` is represented in hickory-seq as: `({:type :element, :attrs nil, :tag :p, :content ["one"]} {:type :element, :attrs nil, :tag :p, :content ["two"]})`